 Dale Cendali is a nationally recognized leader in the field of intellectual property litigation, having successfully litigated and tried numerous high-profile cases, and having argued before the U.S. Supreme Court.
 Her practice encompasses copyright, trademark, false advertising, patent, Internet, and trade secrets law, as well as defamation, the right of publicity, privacy, complex contract disputes and similar areas, including electronic discovery.
 Dale heads Kirkland’s Copyright, Trademark, Internet and Advertising practice group.

 In 2013, The National Law Journal selected Dale as one of the “100 Most Influential Lawyers in America.”
 The Journal had previously named her one of “America’s Top 50 Women Litigators,” one of the “50 Most Influential Women Lawyers in America,” and one of “The Most Influential Lawyers” for media and entertainment.
 Dale has repeatedly been ranked as a “top tier” lawyer by Chambers Global and Chambers USA, which describes her as “one of the best lawyers in the country” in her field who combines “intellectual acuity” with a “tough, hard-working attitude”; a “superb litigator” who “thinks quickly on her feet and vigorously defends her clients.”
 Euromoney Legal Media Group also named Dale as “Best in Copyright [in] the Americas” at its inaugural Americas Women in Business Law Awards in 2012 and in 2013, and in 2014 was awarded “Best in Trademark [in] the Americas.”
 Dale also was included in Euromoney’s Benchmark guide, “The Top 250 Women in Litigation.”
 Dale was also selected as one of the “20 Most Influential Women in IP Law” by Law360.
 Managing Intellectual Property selected Dale as one of the six “Outstanding IP Practitioners” in the United States, and named her trial victory for J.K.
 Rowling on the high-profile “Lexicon” fair use case as the “Copyright Trial of the Year.”
 IP Stars has named Dale one of the “Top 10 Women in IP.”
-Dale was listed as one of Lawdragon’s 500 Leading Lawyers in America in the 2013-2014 guide.
+Dale was listed as one of Lawdragon’s 500 Leading Lawyers in America in the 2013-2014 and 2014-2015 guides.
 The Legal 500 U.S. recognized Dale as a “leading lawyer” in the area of trademark litigation.
 The World Trademark Review recognized Dale as a “Trademark Experts’ Expert.”
 IP Law & Business recognized her as one of the “Magnificent Seven - IP’s Best Young Trial Lawyers.”
 Dale was selected for The Best Lawyers in America in the area of Intellectual Property Law.
 She also has repeatedly been named by Super Lawyers among “The Top 100 New York Lawyers” and “The Top 50 Female New York Lawyers,” and was profiled in the feature story “Truth, Justice and the Cendali Way” in the 2007 New York Metro edition of Super Lawyers Magazine.
 The American Lawyer profiled her as one of the high-profile lateral hires in 2009.
 Dale has been recognized by the Harvard Law Bulletin as one of Harvard Law School’s “Nifty 50,” celebrating 50 of Harvard Law School’s alumnae.
 Dale was also selected as a litigation star in the 2013 edition of Benchmark Appellate.
 Kirkland was named by Managing Intellectual Property in 2014 as “Trademark Contentious Firm of the Year-Nationwide.”